-The UC Davis Department of Otolaryngology – Head and Neck Surgery welcomes you to join us for a one month acting internship in Sacramento.
+The Department of Otolaryngology – Head & Neck Surgery at UC Davis Health welcomes 4th year medical students to join us for a four week rotation as an acting intern (AI) in Sacramento.
 We offer a comprehensive operative and clinical experience that will provide you with deep insight into what residency training will be like should you decide to pursue your postgraduate training here at UC Davis.

-At the start of your AI rotation, you will be integrated within our team quickly and will be working with patients and families on day one.
-Come prepared to be actively engaged in all aspects of clinical care, from early morning pre-rounds, to daily team rounds, to scrubbing in to all surgical cases or seeing clinic patients daily.
-Expect to assist our junior residents with all first call consults, preoperative evaluations, postoperative evaluations, and new patients work ups.
+At the start of your AI rotation, you will be integrated with our team quickly and will be working with patients and families on day one.
+Come prepared to be actively engaged in all aspects of clinical care, from early morning pre-rounds, to daily team rounds, to scrubbing in to surgical cases and seeing clinic patients.
+Expect to assist our junior residents with all first call consults, preoperative evaluations, postoperative evaluations, and new patient workups.
 You will be paired with several of our faculty in faculty-run clinics and be expected to evaluate and present new patients in their clinics.
-You will be scheduled to take overnight in-house call with our PGY-II and PGY-III residents.
+You will be scheduled to take overnight in-house call with our PGY II and PGY III residents.

-You will be expected to present a 30 minute comprehensive case presentation at our departmental Grand Rounds at the conclusion of your rotation.
+You will also be expected to give a 15 minute comprehensive case presentation at our departmental Grand Rounds at the conclusion of your rotation.

-Although your AI rotation with us will be quite busy, most AIs have found the time to also enjoy the scenic beauty that the Sacramento Valley and the surrounding Sierra Nevada foothills have to offer during their time here.
-We hope that you find your rotation with us to be equally engaging, enriching, and rewarding.
+Although your AI rotation with us will be quite busy, most AIs have found time to enjoy the scenic beauty of the Sacramento Valley and the surrounding Sierra Nevada foothills.
+Sacramento is located 90 miles from the Bay Area and 100 miles southeast of Lake Tahoe, providing the opportunity to enjoy various activities all within driving distance.

 UC Davis Visiting Elective Program